corda/corda-docs/content/en/docs/cenm/1.3/config-identity-manager-parameters.md

 * **adminListener**:
 To use the RPC API in the Identity Manager Service, you must define a configuration property called `adminListener`.
 You can add `port`, `reconnect`, and `verbose`.
 Also, this property has an SSL field - see: [SSL Settings](config-ssl.md).

-If adminListener is present, the `shell` property can not be defined.
-Only one of those can be in the config.
+{{% important %}}
+If the `adminListener` property is present in the configuration, this means that the service must only be used via Admin RPC.
+In this case, the `shell` configuration property will be disabled.
+The `shell` and `adminListener` properties cannot be used in the configuration at the same time.
+{{% /important %}}

 ### Admin RPC Interface